ParkinsonLab/HiTaxon/README.md

 While we imagine researchers can derive value from HiTaxon through a multiple of use cases, 4 common use cases we might expect are

 1. Building the best taxonomic classifier for a particular dataset when there are moderate time constraints
-2. Building the best taxonomic classifier for particular dataset when there are significant time constrains
+2. Building the best taxonomic classifier for a particular dataset when there are significant time constrains
 3. Ensembling existing Kraken2 databases with HiTaxon-curated specialized classifiers
 4. Creating Training Data for custom ML classifiers